 And like most unique countries, Vietnam is best traveled and explored when travelers have a bit of prior knowledge beforehand.
 By doing so, you can best know what to expect and how to handle certain situations or circumstances.

-After spending a month in this gorgeous and crazy country, there are few things I wish I would have known before traveling to Vietnam.
+After spending two months in this gorgeous and crazy country, there are few things I wish I would have known before traveling to Vietnam.
 But, you know what they say, live and learn!

-So, here’s a list of 16 remarkably useful things to know before traveling to Vietnam:
+So, without further rambling, here’s my list of crazy good things to know before making your way to Vietnam!

 Table of Contents